department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secondary-nav/Comparison-study/research-findings.md

 ## Key Findings

-1. The persistent-link navigation strategy (on both versions of desktop and on mobile B) was successful in helping users accomplish tasks within the four primary health tools without leaving My HealtheVet.
+1. The persistent link navigation was found to be successful in creating an improved UX

-2. The navigation bar labels the experience and orients users to where they are and what they can expect.
+2. The navigation bar helps participants quickly understand where they are and what they can do there

-3. The navigation bar facilitates seamless movement between health tools.

-4. Despite improvements, collapsed menu navigation continues to fail our mobile users.
+3. Even with improvements, collapsed secondary nav elements continue to fail our mobile users

-5. 8/8 mobile participants found the persistent link nav to be “easier” and/or more “direct” than the collapsed menu.
+4. 8/8 mobile participants found the persistent link nav to be “easier” and/or more “direct” than the collapsed menu

-6. Seeing the landing page earlier in a session helped Veterans find it later.

-7. Tools at the bottom of the landing page can be difficult to find.
+5. Tools at the bottom of the landing page are not easy enough to find

-8. Entering MHV through a sidedoor (deep-link) was surprising to some participants.
+6. Entering My HealtheVet through a side door was surprising to some participants

 ### Secondary Findings

-9. Deep-linking participants into a tool's detail page revealed issues with current labeling.
+7. Deep-linking participants into a tool's detail page revealed issues with current labeling.

-10. My HealtheVet link text in the nav bar in prototype B (both desktop and mobile) is viewed as a label for the whole navigation bar, not a clickable link.
+8. My HealtheVet link text in the nav bar in prototype B (both desktop and mobile) is viewed as a label for the whole navigation bar, not a clickable link.

-11. While participants did see "home " as clickable in both desktop and mobile prototypes A, they often did not think to go there unless they had seen the landing page before by clicking a breadcrumb (which was relatively rare).
+9. While participants did see "home " as clickable in both desktop and mobile prototypes A, they often did not think to go there unless they had seen the landing page before by clicking a breadcrumb (which was relatively rare).

-12. For participants that did make it to the home page, locating the CPAP re-ordering link and/or the travel pay link was not a given.
+10. For participants that did make it to the home page, locating the CPAP re-ordering link and/or the travel pay link was not a given.

 ## Findings details

-#### 1. The persistent-link navigation strategy (on both versions of desktop and on mobile B) was successful in helping users accomplish tasks within the four primary health tools without leaving the portal.
+#### 1. The persistent link navigation was found to be successful in creating an improved UX
  * While using a version of the secondary nav that offered persistent links, all 16 participants were able to stay within the portal and complete tasks 1 and 2, which asked them to locate tasks or information within Messages, Appointments, and Medical Records.
    * P16: "The four major things that I'd use are right there."
    * P11: “"This is nice and easy.
 Much better than the current MyHealtheVet."